 This article talks about the importance of flyers.
 In this electronic world we live in, often the low tech approach can be what brings our pets home.

 6. SCENT!!!
 Dogs and Cats see the world with their noses.
-If you are missing a pet put something with a familar scent in the area where they were lost, so they can track the scent and stay near by.
-For cats litter boxes suggested & their beds, for dog we recommend a blanket or t-shirt (worn by someone they dog is bonded to).
+If you are missing a pet put something with a familiar scent in the area where they were lost, so they can track the scent and stay nearby.
+For cats litter boxes suggested & their beds, for dogs, we recommend a blanket or t-shirt (worn by someone they dog is bonded to).
 Put these in an area with water, and check back at varying times.
-If your pet was lost in a larger area, trying strips of a familiar blanket spread as sort of a bread crumb trail.
+If your pet was lost in a larger area, trying strips of a familiar blanket spread as sort of a breadcrumb trail.

 Want to help us?
 We love Volunteers and always can use some help.
 Please click here to get some information about what is expected.

-Here are some links with a little more information:
+Here are some links to a little more information: